-- 4. We recognise that customers expressing concerns or dissatisfaction may raise several issues over a period of time and may be frustrated and aggrieved.
-The majority of these customers will genuinely believe things have gone wrong and are seeking resolution and we will focus on the merits of their enquiry and not simply their behaviour unless that behaviour is so extreme as to prevent us doing this. - Occasionally, the behaviour or actions of individuals using our services makes it difficult for us to deal with their enquiry or complaint.
-In a small number of cases the actions of individuals become unacceptable because they involve abuse of our staff or our processes with the aim of engaging staff to waste their time, to offend or to damage the organisation.
+- 4. We recognise that customers expressing concerns or dissatisfaction may raise several issues over a period and may be frustrated and aggrieved.
+Many of these customers will genuinely believe things have gone wrong and are seeking a resolution and we will focus on the merits of their enquiry. - 5.
+Occasionally, the behaviour or actions of individuals using our services makes it difficult for us to deal with their enquiry or complaint.
+In a small number of cases the actions of individuals become unacceptable because they involve abuse of our staff or our processes with the aim of potentially engaging staff to waste their time, to offend or to damage the organisation.
 Their actions may also jeopardise the safety of staff or other customers. - 6.
-When this happens, we have to take action to protect our staff.
+When this happens, we must take action to protect our staff.
 We also consider the impact of the behaviour on our ability to do our work and provide a service to others. - 7.
 This policy explains how we will approach these situations.